Posts

 Image

-I came across this, Radical for its time 1972 Ford Maverick , and I wanted to share it with my readers.
+I came across this, radical for its time 1972 Ford Maverick, and I wanted to share it with my readers.
 When Roger Tausch's blown 1972 Ford Maverick rumbled through the Indiana State Fairgrounds over 35 years ago during the Street Machine Nationals, it caused tons of excitement among fellow Street Machine enthusiasts !
 You see most blower cars at the time were Chevy's and very few were Ford's or even Ford powered.
-Roger's car appeared in the Nov.
-1980 issue of Car Craft , It was a fantastic debut for Roger and his Supercharged 302 powered Maverick.
-It would go on to grace the pages of several other magazines in the following few years.
-It is virtually unchanged from its appearance when it was last seen over 35 years ago, apart from a narrowed rear end and the change from carbs to fuel injection.
-This mighty Maverick followed the wildly popular Pro-Street trend that took hold at the time with
+Roger's car appeared in the November 1980 issue of Car Craft, It was a fantastic debut for Roger and his Supercharged 302 powered Maverick....

 My favorite wheeels - The Ansen Sprint !
 (AKA Slot's)